 While cooking your leafy vegetables or garlic, try adding a little extra virgin oil to the pan.
 This will not only make your food taste scrumptious, but it will clean your organs and release toxins from your body.
 The pain of stomach problems from withdrawal symptoms can be lessened from the oil lubricating your digestive track.
 This will help with both constipation and diarrhea.

 All fruits are packed with vitamins to boost your energy and keep your digestive tract on track, but citrus fruits are especially helpful for those recovering from an addiction.
 Limes, oranges, grapefruit, and lemons flush the toxins from drugs and alcohol right out of your body.
 Beginning your day with a citrus fruit will help your body stay clean throughout the day.
 Your liver will also be happy with your choice of foods, as these fruits will help your liver begin healing.
 As your body begins craving foods that are full of vitamins and nutrients, you will begin to crave your addiction less.
-At first it will be hard to fit specific foods into your diet, but with a little preparation and planning you can successfully be eating super foods that will give your body the power to recover from an addiction.
+At first it will be hard to fit specific foods into your diet, but with a little preparation and planning you can successfully be eating superfoods for recovery that will give your body the power to recover from an addiction.